MessaoudiLab/Time-Course/STEM/README.md

 ### Create an input file using Excel
 First column: list of genes
-Second column - x columns: timepoints that contain rpkm cutoff of 5 (d0, d3, d6, etc.)
+Second column - x columns: timepoints that contain an rpkm cutoff of 5 (d0, d3, d6, etc.)

 - Save excel file as .txt tab delimited
 ### STEM commands